-At the end of the registration process, registered individuals should be issued documentation enabling them to establish their identity and, as applicable, their refugee status or the fact that they have lodged an asylum application, or that they are otherwise of concern to the registering authority.
+At the end of the registration process, registered individuals should be issued documentation enabling them to demonstrate their identity and, as applicable, their refugee status or the fact that they have lodged an asylum application, or that they are otherwise of concern to the registering authority.

 - UNHCR advocates for refugee ID documents to be issued by the national identification registration authority with the same design and specifications applied to identity documentation issued to nationals.